Configuration Reference#

 # Full-stack web app (recommended for web development)

-jac create myapp --use client
+jac create myapp --use web-static

 cd myapp